-The Decision-maker(s) may determine that multiple sessions or a continuance (i.e. pausing the hearing until a later date or time) is needed to complete a hearing.
+The Decision-maker(s) may determine that multiple sessions or a continuance (i.e. a-pausinge on the continuation of the hearing until a later date or time) is needed to complete a hearing.
 If so, the Decision-maker(s) or Title IX Coordinator will notify all participants and endeavor to accommodate all participants' schedules and complete the hearing as promptly as practicable.